parrotjs/parrotjs/README.md

 ## Documentation

-The documentation are divided for each module.
-Check Documentation section for more information about each module API.
+Check [Documentation](https://github.com/sailorjs/parrotjs/tree/beta/documentation) section for more information about each module API.

 ## License